TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ## Principles of Good Programming

-TODO: Separation of concerns, be lazy, KISS,
+There are a handful of generally accepted principles of good programming.
+You'll hear them used by name more than a few times in the coming months but it's good to get familiar with them up front.
+Christopher Diggins has compiled a healthy list of them in [this blog post](http://www.artima.com/weblogs/viewpost.jsp?thread=331531).

-## Other "Dumb" Questions Answered
+## Other "Dumb" (or frequently asked) Questions Answered

 Do you still have any beginner questions left over?
 [Email us](mailto:curriculum@theodinproject.com) or [fork](https://help.github.com/articles/fork-a-repo), add them here, then [submit a pull request](https://help.github.com/articles/using-pull-requests).